 The Company has in the past funded its liquidity requirements, including ongoing operating expenses and capital expenditures and investments, for the most part, through operating cash flows, debt financing and equity financing.
-While our cash flow was stretched in H1 2016, it started to improve in Q3 2016 when operating cash flows turned positive.
-It was also significantly positive in Q4 2016 and that allowed to turn the full year cash from operations into positive.
+Cash flow for 2017 was strong despite the strong growth in revenues.
+This was possible due to changes in our sales model, that resulted in less inventory days, payable days and receivable days.
+As a result, net cash from operations for 2017 has improved by almost U.S.\$ 33 million.

-The following table presents a summary of cash flows for the twelve months ended December 31st, 2016 and 2015:
+The following table presents a summary of cash flows for the twelve months ended December 31st, 2017 and 2016:

-Twelve months en ded December 31 st 2016 2015 U.S 5. \$ Net cash inflows/(outflows) from operating activities 9,434 (15,947) Net cash outflows from investing activities (2,311) (4,151) Net cash outflows from financing activities (4,876) (5,029) Net increase/(decrease) in cash and cash equivalents 2,247 (25,126)
+Twelve months ended December 31 s 2017 2016 U.S . \$ Net cash inflows from operating activities 42,053 9,434 Net cash outflows from investing activities (2,103) (2,311) Net cash outflows from financing activities (553) (4,876) Net increase in cash and cash equivalents 39,396 2,247

-Net cash inflows/(outflows) from operations
+Net cash inflows from operations

-Net cash inflows from operations amounted to U.S. \$ 9,434 for the twelve months ended December 31st, 2016, compared to outflows of U.S. \$ 15,947 in the corresponding period of 2015.
-This significant turnaround of approximately U.S.\$ 26 million is mainly attributed to improved profitability and working capital optimization.
+Net cash inflows from operations amounted to U.S. \$ 42,053 for 2017, compared to inflows of U.S. \$ 9,434 in 2016.
+This is attributed mainly to improved profitability and improved working capital management.